 Well.
 Well.
 Well.

 On July 6, the White Sox hosted Major League Baseball's All-Star game.
-Marking the event's 50th anniversary, it had returned to its point of origin on the city's south side, Comiskey Park.
-The home team's sole delegate was their slugging rookie Ron Kittle.
+Marking the event's 50th anniversary, it returned to its point of origin on the city's south side, Comiskey Park.
+The host's sole delegate was rookie slugger rookie Ron Kittle.

 At 40-37, Chicago occupied third place in the West, 3 1/2 games behind Texas, but in 1983 baseball had no fury like the White Sox scorned.
 They went on a 59-26 tear -- a near .700 clip -- leaving the Texans in the dust, 22 games back and in third place behind the Kansas City Royals.

 Clad in bold futuristic uniforms later likened to beach blankets, the '83 Sox bashed 157 homers and led the league with 800 runs scored, tallying 4.94 per game.
 They also topped the AL by striking out 888 times.
 Kittle slammed 35 homers and drove in 100 runs to lead the charge.
 The Bull -- Greg Luzinski -- pounded 32 round trippers, knocking in 95.
 Hall of Fame-bound catcher Carlton Fisk went 26/86/.289, while Sox legend Harold Baines went 20/99/.280.